epam/miew/tools/templates/getting-started-for-dummies.md

 means.
 A more convenient solution is to use a suitable development environment.

-A good development environment for web projects is, for example, [WebStorm][] from jetbrains.
+A good development environment for web projects is, for example, [WebStorm][] from JetBrains.
 This is a commercial program that requires a personal or corporate license.
 At the same time, for academic projects, students are offered [free license][], which can be renewed every year while you study.